top of page

 OPENING PLENARY: Centering for New Perspectives on Professional Learning

 Kick off the conference with can't-miss news that's hot off the press!
-We'll get you thinking in new ways (have you ever thought with your hands...?) and imagining new possibilities.
+We'll get you thinking in new ways and imagining new possibilities.
 Featuring unexpected activities and surprise guests, we'll kick off this year's confernece in style together!

 3:30 - 5:00 PM | Breakout Sessions